Enderbyte-Programs/Justintime-Compressed-C/README.md

 by Enderbyte09, inspiration by awesomegamer

 This program is a way to make the *smallest* executables possible by compiling to bytecode first then comiling them just in time.
+How to install:
+Download either using the button or git clone. cd in to the directory and run "make" followed by "make install".
+This package requires python3 and pyinstaller

     usage: jcc <file> [options]